mellowLoveGH/python_elasticesearch_evaluation/README.md

   A document is either relevant or non-relevant (not relevant) for an information need.
 5) ·	Evaluation
   identify a suitable metric.
 Use P@5 and R@5 as the metric of choice for this program

+// this code is the continuation of ' python_elasticesearch_search_engine ', link: https://github.com/mellowLoveGH/python_elasticesearch_search_engine .